 Edmund Giszter Adult & Child Psychotherapist / Counsellor

-Life is difficult, sometimes overwhelmingly so.
+I am an experienced counsellor and psychotherapist working adults, children and young people.
+I provide a friendly, safe and non-judgemental space in which we can work together to explore difficulties in your life.
 At times of distress we often feel at our most isolated; we may find it hard to see beyond our immediate unhappiness and to draw on our inner resources.
 Seeing a therapist can be helpful, providing a safe and enquiring space to explore, find our footing again and grow from our challenges.
 Therapy may not always feel easy, but at its best it can be supportive, empowering and liberating.

 Most of us have some sense of how we have been shaped by our earlier experiences in life.
 These experiences often create a pattern - a template for how we meet the world around us.
 We often lock away difficult experiences in a way that protects us from pain but can leave us feeling only partially ourselves.
 By uncovering these inner patterns and facing difficult experiences we become freer to move forwards in our lives.

 As well as the past, each stage of life can throw up new challenges – achieving independence from our families, managing the challenges of a committed relationship, establishing ourselves in a career or experiencing the pains of loss or ill health.
 Both past and present are connected and therapy can help us identify and navigate areas where we are being prevented from living as fully as we would wish.
 I aim to offer a therapeutic relationship which provides a supportive, enquiring space in which these patterns can be identified and worked with.
 It is a space in which you can quieten and attune to the many thoughts and feelings that might be hidden, even to yourself.

 Child & Adolescent Therapy